 So, in true blogging fashion, we decided to make a day/blog post out of our visit to Washington Depot.
 Here’s “A day in the Depot!”

-For some reason, in pre-blog time, we never made the time to take advantage of the some of the local shopping we have around us.
+For some reason, in pre-blog days, we never made the time to take advantage of some of the local shopping we have around us.
 Our day in the Depot is a perfect example of us not taking advantage of Litchfield County and its cute hamlets of fabulous stores.
 Why hadn’t we done this sooner?!
-The town without a stop light is the perfect place to spend an afternoon.
+The town without a stoplight is the perfect place to spend an afternoon.

 Brothers Kevin and Jay McLaughlin opened their first “J. McLaughlin” store selling classic all-American clothing in 1977 in Manhattan.
 Today they have over 100 stores in many of the coolest cities, and often in unique small towns with tons of character, like Washington Depot.
 According to their website, “each shop’s attentively-designed interior is unique, reflecting the town’s color, character and architecture.”